btrentini/btrentini.github.io/stories/ssh-add.md

 ssh-keygen -t ed25519 -C "<comment>"
 ```

-**Important**: now select a directory and a filename such as `~/.ssh/gitlab_key`
+⭐ **Important**: specify a directory and a filename such as `~/.ssh/gitlab_key`

 Copy the contents of this file (use vim, xclip, or any other method)

 Go to your Gitlab account and under settings, add a new SSH key.
-This is similar to what is described here: https://docs.gitlab.com/ee/user/ssh.html
+This is similar to what is described here: [https://docs.gitlab.com/ee/user/ssh.html](https://docs.gitlab.com/ee/user/ssh.html)

 After you've done this, you must add your key to the SSH agent